 How to Propagate Boxwoods from Cuttings

 Boxwoods are great plants to use to creating a formal garden look.
 They (Buxus) have been used throughout gardens across the world to make formal hedges, accents, boxwood standards, evergreen backdrops, and more.
 When you plant boxwoods in your home landscape you can use the same landscape design concepts to enhance your home garden.
-The problem is that buying enough boxwoods to create big formal hedges, labyrinths, and formal borders can be very cost prohibitive for the home gardener.
-This is where propagating boxwoods from cuttings can be an extremely useful skill!
+The problem is that buying enough boxwoods to create big formal hedges, labyrinths, and formal borders can be very cost prohibitive for the average home gardener.
+This is where propagating boxwoods from cuttings can be an extremely useful skill.

 Saving Money by Propagating Your Own Boxwoods